Originally published November 8, 2021.

-There are three caps on personal injury lawsuits in Alabama that victims need to know about.
+The Alabama Code has three caps on personal injury lawsuits in Alabama that victims need to know about:

 At Vance Law Firm, we have one goal in mind when we take on new injury claims: getting our clients every penny they’re owed.
 To accomplish that, we look at all the ways their injuries affected them not just today, but tomorrow, next month, and years down the road.

 Our clients are often shocked when they get their first medical bills after their injuries.
 But they may be even more shocked when they find out how much money they’re truly owed for those injuries, especially if the insurance companies have already made them “lowball” settlement offers.